Chhed13/terraform-aws-nomad-service/README.md

 ## Usage

 Watch [example](./examples/run.tf) for parametrization.
 No creation IAM policies inside.
-If you use Consul and relay on AWS Consul auto join provide at least to Describe Tags.
+If you use Consul and rely on AWS Consul auto join provide at least to Describe Tags.

 ### Setup of ACL